worthyag/SixLove/reports/finalReport.md

 ## 4.4 The `community` app
 _Implementing the social aspect._

-With the tennis session functionality implemented, I was ready to extend it to the calendar page.
-The goal for the calendar page was to allow users to view and interact with their tennis sessions in a more user-friendly manner.
+The last app I implemented was the `community` app.
+The goal of this app was add social features to the app.
+This app enables users to do the following:
+- Follow/unfollow other users.
+- View the profiles of other users.
+- Create, edit, view, and delete posts.
+- View their achievements / awards.
+- Interact with their posts and others.
+    - Like posts.
+    - Comment on posts.
+- Create, and edit a user profile.
+- Connect with other users.

 The `community` app has the following pages:

-- Connect- the page that gives the user access to other users.
-- Feed- the page that displays posts of the user and who they are following.
-- Profile- profile of the user (houses the navigation to the settings page).
-- Settings- the page that enables users to update their settings..
-- User- a public profile for each the user.
+- Connect
+- Feed
+- Profile
+- Settings

 # 5 Evaluation